 To access this deal, corresponding authors should use their affiliated institutional email address on submission.
 Upon acceptance, articles will be considered for open access publication under this agreement.
 Once funding is approved by the University, you will receive an email asking you to select the Creative Commons licence of your choice.
 Please note that most research funders require authors to choose Creative Commons Attribution (CC BY).

 Visit the Taylor and Francis website for more information on publishing open access.
-If you have any further questions, please email our Repository Team.
+If you have any further questions, please email our team.

 There is currently an opportunity to publish open access with the publisher Wiley, due to a read and publish deal between JISC and Wiley.
 This means that there is a national pot of money available to researchers from across institutions to fund APCs for open access publishing, and we are able to use this money.
 The deal covers Wiley fully gold open access journals, and Wiley subscription journals with a hybrid option.